 Whenever I travel in Australia I am looking for a central location for a shopping destination, tempting me with prestigious luxury brands and high-end fashion boutiques.
-Located directly above Brisbane Central train station right in the heart of Brisbane is the 5 star luxury hotel Sofitel.
+Located directly above Brisbane Central train station right in the heart of Brisbane is the 5-star luxury hotel Sofitel.
 The access to bars, local and international restaurants and boutiques is brilliant.
 When I needed a rest and a break from sightseeing here, it was perfect to head back and visit the outdoor swimming pool and jacuzzi.

 Brisbane is the perfect city and starting point, to explore what the state of Queensland has to offer.
-This state is my favorite for the sun, swimming, surfing and soaking up the spectacular beaches Queensland has to offer.
+This state is my favourite for the sun, swimming, surfing and soaking up the spectacular beaches Queensland has to offer.
 Brisbane has the glitzy Gold Coast to its south and the Sunshine Coast with trendy Noosa to its north.
 The Sofitel location on top of Central train station makes exploring these areas easier and it also gives you direct access to Brisbane International Airport.

 The Sofitel Brisbane’s many attractions include 433 elegant rooms, a fitness centre, heated pool and spa, plus 4 delicious restaurants and bars.

 After staying at the Gold Coast for a couple of days, it was very accomodating to be able to drive straight up to reception with all my luggage.
 My stay came with club access, which included complimentary parking and fast checking in.
 Interiors move pretty fast these days.
-The Sofitel Brisbane reception area is a fusion of the city of Paris with the Eiffel tower ever present, and Australia by exhibiting Australian art.
+The Sofitel Brisbane reception area is a fusion of the city of Paris with the Eiffel tower ever-present, and Australia by exhibiting Australian art.
 It has a large and vast dining area that caters both for international guests as well as business clients.

 Junior Suite – Club Sofitel

 I have been travelling for three months so it was wonderful to have such a large space with a city view.
 Soaking up Brisbane is about being able to see the action and feel the city vibe.
-This suite offered that option, overlooking Anzac square and in the far distance the historical post office, was a kind reminder that I was in Australia.
+This suite offered that option, overlooking Anzac square and in the far distance, the historical post office was a kind reminder that I was in Australia.

 The latest interior design trends are adventurous yet grounded with earthiness and tradition.
 Finding the balance of the 24/7 work cycle and the mental load we are carrying via our smartphones.
-The Junior Suite offered two rooms, a bedroom and living room with a with a dedicated desk and large lounge.
+The Junior Suite offered two rooms, a bedroom and a living room with a dedicated desk and large lounge.
 This space was perfect to entertain as well as have a coffee or tea whilst working.

 I was able to close the door switch off and soak up a calming respite.
 With this suite, there’s an overwhelming need to create calming, distraction-free zones where I can pare back, digitally detox and mono-task.

-The king size bed with fluffy pillows and cosy sheets was why I slept so well.
+The king-size bed with fluffy pillows and cosy sheets was why I slept so well.
 Also very welcoming was the velvet lounge chair, in where I had two options either watch, TV or overlook the view of Brisbane.

 More of a non-trend but always in fashion is a marble bathroom.
-The massive bathroom with a double sink and a large bath, was the perfect way to soak up and reflect on what 2019, will bring.
+The massive bathroom with a double sink and a large bath was the perfect way to soak up and reflect on what 2019, will bring.
 Where though is the line between trend and cliche?
-For me the cliche of having a separate shower and toilet room is always popular.
+For me, the cliche of having a separate shower and toilet room is always popular.
 The super large and fluffy towels are a kind reminder of what luxury hotels always pride themselves in.
-The attention to detail regarding the French bathroom amenities using the brand Lavin, was soothing on my hair as well as my skin.
+The attention to detail regarding the French bathroom amenities using the brand Lavin was soothing on my hair as well as my skin.
 It looked very chic and I was able to have a touch of France in my bathroom.
 An excellent space regarding a bathroom suite.